 2.7: Understand Your and Other People’s Mental Maps and Humilities

-Mental maps means understanding yourself well, and humility means the open mindedness to find beyond yourself what are the best things to do.
+Mental maps mean understanding yourself well, and humility means the open-mindedness to find beyond yourself what are the best things to do.

 Ray Dalio says this is one of the most important chapters in the book because it addresses the two biggest weakness almost everyone has:

 3.1: Recognize Your Two Barriers